Arundel Town Hall

 A stunning and dramatic entrance to Hall

-Featuring gothic archways, a flagstone floor and stone pillars; the lofty Norman style vaulted ceilings make for a dramatic entrance.
-It is a wonderful arrival point where guests can gather prior to your civil ceremony or it can be glamorous bar area for your wedding reception.
+Featuring Gothic archways, a flagstone floor and stone pillars; the lofty Norman style vaulted ceilings make for a dramatic entrance.
+The foyer is a wonderful arrival point, where guests can gather prior to your civil ceremony, transforming to a glamorous bar area for your wedding reception.

 The Atherley Chamber